Planck 2013 results. XIV. Zodiacal emission: Model

-To illustrate the relative contributions of these various templates, in Fig.~\ref{fig:evolution} we show a series of maps.
+To illustrate the relative contributions of these various templates, Fig.~\ref{fig:evolution} shows a series of maps.
 Maps in each row are similar to those in the previous row, except that one more template or group of templates has been added to form the new row.
-For all rows, the first column corresponds to data from the first \Planck\ survey, the second column corresponds to data from the second \Planck\ survey, and the third column is the difference of the second column minus the first.
-The first row shows the sum of all the far sidelobes; the second row shows the result when we add dust band~1 to the far sidelobes -- note that the scales change from the first to the second row; the third row shows the sum of the far sidelobes and the first two bands; the fourth row shows the sum of the far sidelobes and all the dust bands; the fifth row shows what's in the fourth row, plus the circumsolar ring and Earth-trailing feature; finally, the bottom row shows the sum of the far sidelobes and all Zodiacal templates (and the scales have again changed).
-As this is simply illustrative, we have assumed unit emissivities for the Zodiacal components, and multiplied the far sidelobe components by a factor of 15 (which we will see in Sect.~\ref{sec:fit} is representative of the most extreme, multi-moded case).
-With these caveats in mind, the survey difference of the sums of all the components, the lower right image, can be compared to the bottom image in Fig.~\ref{fig:surveymaps}.
+For all rows, the first column corresponds to data from Survey~1, the second column corresponds to Survey~2, and the third column is Survey~2 minus Survey~1.
+The first row shows the sum of all far sidelobes.
+The second row shows the result when we add Dust Band~1 to the far sidelobes -- note that the scales change from the first to the second row.
+The third row shows the sum of the far sidelobes and Dust Bands~1 and 2.
+The fourth row shows the sum of the far sidelobes and all dust bands.
+The fifth row shows the fourth row plus the Circumsolar Ring and Earth-trailing feature.
+Finally, the bottom row shows the sum of the far sidelobes and all zodiacal templates (the scales have again changed).
+As this is simply illustrative, we have assumed unit emissivities for the zodiacal components, and multiplied the far sidelobe components by a factor of 15 (which we will see in Sect.~\ref{sec:fit} is representative of the most extreme case).
+With these caveats in mind, the Survey difference of the sums of all the components, the lower right image, can be compared to the bottom image in Fig.~\ref{fig:surveymaps}.
+The zodiacal and far sidelobe structures can be seen in both figures.
+In addition to these, the largest differences are associated with the Galactic plane, where asymmetries in the main lobes plus beam orientation changes from one survey to the next will cause such signals.